 Sensual, ornamental, stylized portraits with vibrant colours and mosaic-like patterns characterize the highly recognizable style of Gustav Klimt.
 This symbolist painter is not only the most renowned artist of Vienna Secession movement, but also one of the most characteristic painters of modern art.

 His extremely original, sensual and romantic artworks are an inspiration for numerous souvenirs or gifts from Vienna.
 The most elegant include a set of romantic porcelain coffee cups or set of plates with the reproduction of the world-famous “The Kiss” and other beautiful motives by Klimt.

 It is not an exclusive product of Vienna or Austria, but it is “exotic” for countries in southern Europe where these types of products are not common.
 They come in different flavours, some of them surprising, like horseradish, estragon or sweet mustard.
 In addition, they are comfortable to transport and original, and can be a surprising gift for lovers of unusual culinary products.

 The best areas for shopping in Vienna are the following:

 Kohlmarkt is one of the most important shopping streets in the city where there are haute couture stores with world-famous brands such as Gucci, Dolce and Gabbana, Ferragamo etc. and luxury items from prestigious firms such as Tiffany and Cartier among others.

-In the Mariahilferstrasse you will find the typical fashion shops with conventional brands that we can find in the majority of European cities such as H&M, Mango, Zara etc. where you can walk in a relaxed pace while enjoying a pleasant Viennese atmosphere, making a stop at some of the many cafés in the area.
+In the Mariahilferstrasse you will find the typical fashion shops with conventional brands that you can find in the majority of European cities such as H&M, Mango, Zara etc. In this area, you can walk in a relaxed pace while enjoying a pleasant Viennese atmosphere, making a stop at some of the many cafés in the area.